jamesvandyne/pushon/README.md

 be a problem with the medley integration (or usual problems such as no celery queue workers running).

-A further feature is avaiable that may be of use for various testing scenarios.
+A further feature is available that may be of use for various testing scenarios.
 There is a companion web service designed to accept forwarded records of the delivered push messages.
 The app has a "bounce server" feature that allows the user to enter the address of a server of this